|Nutrition Facts (per serving)|

 Remove the cookie discs from the refrigerator, then press them down so they are about 2 1/2 inches wide.
 Place 2 teaspoons of filling in the middle of each one.

 With your hands, gently stretch the cookie dough over the filling and roll the ball in your hands until the filling is surrounded by the cookie dough.

-Place additional granulated sugar in a small bowl, then roll each cookie dough in the sugar before returning to the baking sheets and placing in the freezer for 1 hour (this will prevent the cookies from spreading in the oven).
-Preheat the oven to 350 F.
+Place additional granulated sugar in a small bowl, then roll each cookie dough ball in the sugar before returning to the baking sheets.
+Freeze for 1 hour (this will prevent the cookies from spreading in the oven).

 Bake the cookies for 10 to 12 minutes, rotating the baking sheets halfway through.
 The cookies are done, when they look dry and slightly crinkly on top.